adamwdraper/Numeral-js/README.md

 ### 2.0.0

+Breaking change: All formats are now separate files.
+This makes it easy to create custom formats, and will also allow for custom builds with only certain formats.
+(Note: The built numeral.js still contains all formats in the repo).

 Breaking change: The `unformat` function has been removed `numeral().unformat(string)` and now happens on numeral init `numeral(string)`

-Breaking change: All formats are now separate files.
-The built numeral.js will contain them all, but this will also allow for custom builds that only include certain types of formats.

 Breaking change: All `language` now renamed to `locale` and standardized to all lowercase filenames